Skytrain (Miami International Airport): Stations

+Operations

 The system uses automatic train operation in a pinched-loop configuration, where trains travel in a loop by reversing direction and changing tracks using crossovers at the end stations.
-It operates 19 hours a day, from 5:00 am until midnight, with four trains in service during rush hours from 8:00 am to 8:00 pm, and two or three trains in service at other times.
+As of 2023, it operates 19 hours a day, from 5:00 am until midnight, with four trains in service during peak hours from 8:00 am to 8:00 pm, and two or three trains in service at other times.
 The headway between trains is two to three minutes, and travel time along the entire route is four minutes.
 By contrast, walking the length of the concourse between the two farthest gates can take 22–30 minutes.